 Whenever I speak to new mums a few weeks in, all of whom have teeny, tiny babies, they’re often feeling their babies aren’t so new anymore and that they should be getting on with stuff.
 Even though they’ve got a baby stuck to them and they’re totally sleep deprived.
 So I’ve written The New Mum F*cket List.
 A list of things you do NOT need to do whilst nurturing a small person.
 Stick it on the fridge and remind yourself every day that you are already doing more than ENOUGH.

 (This post is from The New Mum’s Notebook, the 304 page sanity saving journal to support and nurture a new mum through her first year of motherhood in HOWEVER she chooses to raise her baby.
-10% off for a limited time only.
-Enter NEWMUMLIST10 at checkout).
+40% off whilst stocks last.
+Enter BOUNTYNEWMUM at checkout).

 You do NOT need to:

 - Feel guilty about anything.
 So what if you’ve been in your PJs for two days straight.
 So what if your older child is watching Netflix or the iPad all day.
 So what if no one’s eaten anything more nutritious than a handful of raisins they found on the floor.
 The first three months (at least) are about SURVIVAL.
 Your survival and theirs.
 You do whatever you need to do to get through the day.
 Because when you have a small baby in tow, getting through the day is totally enough.